pkubowicz/idea-scala-kotlin/README.md

 ## Bad in both

 - when implementing lambdas returning Unit ('void') in Java you need to return null
+- cannot use Java functional interface instances as K/S functions (but inline lambdas are fine) - see `Lambdas.passLambdasFromJava`

 # Compilation time and result size